 After we witnessed Old Faithful’s eruption, we headed to Midway Geyser Basin, which is fifteen minutes away and also includes the Grand Prismatic Springs.

 What I found interesting about Midway Geyser Basin is the water was hot because it’s a basin but it was still cold because the sun was setting and it was 50 degrees outside.
 We experienced different complexities of temperatures at the same time.
 As we kept walking, we saw the different colors of the Prismatic Springs.
-Man was it a beautiful sight as the sun was setting in the background.

 Fun Fact: The different colors of the Prismatic Springs are caused by bacteria and thermophiles?
 Each color is specific to a particular temperature range.